sheagk/commute-times/README.md

 you created with `build_commute_grid.py`, and the name of the output file you want to create (will be an html webpage).
 Most of the optional arguments are self-explanatory, except perhaps `center_lat` and `center_lng` -- these set the initial center of the map.
-If these (independently) are aren't set as valid floats, then the code will default to the center of the grid.
+If either of these are not (independently) set as valid floats, then the code will default to the center of the grid.

 Run the code, and it should open up a file in your browser that contains a map